Neturei Karta: Factionalism

 In the United States, the Neturei Karta were led by Moshe Ber Beck of Monsey, New York, until his death in 2021.
-They affiliate with the radical branch that was led by Moshe Hirsch.
+They affiliate with the radical branch led by Moshe Hirsch.
 Beck had courted controversy by meeting with Nation of Islam leader Minister Louis Farrakhan, who has been accused of inciting antisemitism and of describing Judaism as a "gutter religion" (Farrakhan says his words were misinterpreted).
 In addition, after meeting with the representatives from Neturei Karta, Farrakhan indicated he would be more cautious in his choice of words in the future.

 Sikrikim

 A radical breakaway faction called Sikrikim is based in Israel, mainly in Jerusalem and Beit Shemesh.
 The group's engagement in acts of vandalism, "mafia-like intimidation" and violent protests caused several people, including authority figures, to push for officially labeling them as a terrorist group, along with Neturei Karta.